-The Nasdaq 100 Index is near record highs and the tech sector is one of the top-performing groups currently.
-That said, it’s not surprising many traders are looking to get into exchange-traded funds (ETFs) tracking the index.
-Over the long-term investing in tech stocks could generate high returns.
-However, if you don’t want to buy and hold stocks, using up a bulk of your capital, you could look into leveraged ETFs.
-Now, we will discuss how to trade the ProShares UltraPro QQQ (TQQQ) and the ProShares UltraShort QQQ (SQQQ), which are directly related to the Nasdaq 100 Index’s daily performance.
+As technology continues to grow and expand, it’s not surprising that a lot more traders are looking to get into exchange-traded funds (ETFs) tracking the index.
+Over the long term, investing in tech stocks could generate high returns.
+However, if you don’t want to buy and hold stocks, tying up the bulk of your capital, you could look into leveraged ETFs.
+In this article, we discuss how to trade the ProShares UltraPro QQQ (TQQQ) and the ProShares UltraShort QQQ (SQQQ), which are directly related to the Nasdaq 100 Index’s daily performance.

-We want to emphasize that leveraged ETFs are highly risky, and it’s best left for those who have a high-risk tolerance.
-These securities have a negative connotation and are considered some of the riskiest over the long run.
+Before continuing, though, it’s important to emphasize that leveraged ETFs are highly risky, and these are best left for those who have a high risk tolerance.
+These securities have a negative connotation and are considered some of the riskiest to hold over the long run.
 Although these instruments are highly risky, there is a way to “properly” trade them.
 Leveraged ETFs are typically designed to amplify an underlying asset’s performance over short periods, like one day.
 Therefore, if you’re bullish or bearish on an index, like the Nasdaq 100, you could consider a leveraged ETF or leveraged inverse ETF, respectively.

 How to Trade the Tech Sector with SQQQ and TQQQ

-TQQQ’s primary objective is to provide amplified returns, in relation to the Nasdaq 100.
-TQQQ serves as a vehicle for those who are extremely bullish on QQQ or the tech sector.
+TQQQ’s primary objective is to provide amplified returns in relation to the Nasdaq 100.
+TQQQ is one of the most popularly traded leveraged ETFs in the United States and serves as a vehicle for those who are extremely bullish on QQQ or the tech sector.
 Here’s how TQQQ works: if the Nasdaq 100 Index rises 1%, TQQQ will generally rise 3%, and vice versa.

-On the other hand, SQQQ is a leveraged inverse ETF, and aims to provide three times the inverse of the Nasdaq 100 Index’s daily performance.
+On the other hand, SQQQ is a leveraged inverse ETF and aims to provide three times the inverse of the Nasdaq 100 Index’s daily performance.
 In other words, if the underlying index falls by 1%, SQQQ should rise by 3%.
 The opposite is true if QQQ rises by 1%.
-That in mind, you would consider SQQQ if you have bearish sentiment on the tech sector.
+With that in mind, you would consider SQQQ if you have bearish sentiment on the tech sector.

-You could probably see how SQQQ and TQQQ could provide lucrative opportunities over the short term.
-Keep in mind your profit potential is proportionate to your assumed risk.
+You can probably see how SQQQ and TQQQ could provide lucrative opportunities over the short term.
+But keep in mind your profit potential is proportionate to your assumed risk.

 Potential Reasons to Trade SQQQ and TQQQ